1. Which examination regulations apply to me?

 An oral supplementary examination can only be granted for written examinations.

 Admission to the MEP must be applied at the Examination Office.
-Please consider the information about changes due to the covid-19 pandemic.

 After receiving your admission, you can make an appointment for the MEP with the examiner.

 25. I would like to take a research paper.
 What do I need to bear in mind?

 The following FAQ entry does not apply to students of the M.Sc.
 Aircraft Systems Engineering who are studying under a course scheme valid from the cohort 2021/22 on.